Oklahoma baby found dead in SUV

 On average, 37 children die each year in the United States after being left in a car, the safety organization Kids and Cars says.

-Nearly 30 children car deaths have been reported, according to NoHeatStroke.org, a data site run by a meteorology and litigation expert that has collected data on the incidents.
+Nearly 30 car deaths involving kids have been reported this year, according to NoHeatStroke.org, a data site run by a meteorology and litigation expert.

-Last week, a 7-month-old boy and a 1-year-old boy died in two separate incidents in Arizona.
+Last week, a 7-month-old boy and a 1-year-old boy died in separate incidents in Arizona.

 In June, four Arkansas women were charged with manslaughter in the death of a 5-year-old boy who died after he was left inside a day care van all day, police said.